dardodds/Getting-And-Cleaning-Data-Project/Codebook.md

 ## Variables
 There were 561 variables in the raw data set.
 These broke the tidy data rule #1.
 The data was melted into 5 variables: sample_id, activityid, subjectid, varialbe and value.
 The variable column was then split 4 columns as follows: Tidy data requires one variable per column.
 This complies to Tidy Data #1 criteria.

+####Example of Variable Transformation

+original variable = "tBodyAcc-mean()-X"

+split into domain, measurement, stat and axis

+domain = "t""

+measurement = "bodyacc""

+stat = "mean""

+axis = "X""

 ####domain
 Is the domain for the signals and can be time (t) or frequence (f)

 ####measurement
 Is the type of device measurement that was taken during the experiment.
 THese measurements are from the accelerometer and gyroscope.
 These time domain signals were captured at a constate rate of 50Hz.

 The following are the signals that wee used to capture readings:

   "bodyacc"